AdrianLThomas/altCrypt/README.md

 # altCrypt
 Symmetric file encryption/decryption library for .NET.
-No messing around with streams - this library does that for you!
+No messing around with streams - this library does that for you! (but you're welcome to continue using them too).

 This is currently in alpha.
 Breaking changes will be ongoing.